AbinashBishoyi/zegoggl.es/_posts/2010-12-14-link-analysis-of-imdb-movie-connections.markdown

 </a>

-A quick look at the movie connections page revealed two numerical references (Leia's Death Star cell number and a date), and after a quick Google I found the article "[21-87: How Arthur Lipsett influenced George Lucas’s career][]" which went on to explain how Lipsett's experimental short films influenced the sound design of George Lucas' later films.
+A quick look at the movie connections page revealed two numerical references (Leia's Death Star cell number and a date), and a search for "21-87 George Lucas" finds the article "[21-87: How Arthur Lipsett influenced George Lucas’s career][]" which goes on to explain how Lipsett's experimental short films influenced the sound design of George Lucas' later films.

 I used [graphviz][] to show connections between top ranked films.
 Graphviz can output SVG, so it was pretty easy to create high quality vector documents which